lamia-alam/A3_CSC309/README.md

 Created events table<br />
 Users can rsvp themselves to an event<br />
 Managers can publish event<br />
-Events can be created & edited<br />
+Events can be created & edited & deleted<br />
 Transactions can be viewed, created, and processed<br/>
 <br />
 <br />